furqank8/Machine_Learning/readme.md

-All my Machine Learning Projects performed during my Internship I have posted here
+Some of the Machine Learning Projects and Models created during my Internship I have posted here